• Share this on:

 Prices per channel

-Importers generally maintain a profit margin of at least 8% over the sale price.
-For niche varieties these margins can be considerably higher, corresponding to the smaller volumes and the higher risks involved.
+Importers typically make a profit margin of at least 8% of the sales price.
+For niche varieties, these profits can be significantly higher, which corresponds to lower volumes and higher risks.

 Figure 7: Indicative price breakdown for sea and airfreighted mangoes, in euros per 4 kg box